 Feeding your dog the right food is a great way to increase their lifespan, provide them with more energy, and help them avoid serious health issues.
-We all know that highly-processed kibble and dry dog food is simply not what our dogs need to thrive thanks to constant recalls and controversies related to the major manufacturers unregulated production processes.
-Sure, dry dog food is convenient and affordable, but is it really worth it to sacrifice your dog’s health in order to make your life easier as a pet owner?
+We all know that there is some dog food on the market that is simply not what our dogs need to thrive thanks to poor quality ingredients and manufacturing processes.

-More and more dog owners are taking a stand against major pet food manufacturers and feeding their pets food made from fresh and natural ingredients that gives them the nutrition they need to flourish.
+More and more dog owners are taking a stand and feeding their pets food made from healthy ingredients that gives them the nutrition they need to flourish.
 However, one of the big debates in the dog owner community is whether fresh cooked dog food or raw dog food is the best choice for their furry friends.
 Both of these dry dog food alternatives certainly offer intriguing benefits, but one option is the clear winner.

 What is Raw Dog Food?